SEMWALARYAN/JAWB/README.md

 # JAWB - Job Portal

-JAWB is a full-stack job portal web application that features a unique, vibrant, high-contrast pop-manga aesthetic.
+JAWB is a full-stack job portal web application that features a unique, vibrant aesthetic.
 It provides a complete workflow for both **Applicants** and **Recruiters** with dedicated dashboards, real-time application tracking, chat functionalities, and engaging animations.

 ## Tech Stack (MERN)